JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-create-eventhub-namespace.png)

 12. Select `Create` and the portal will start creating the namespace.
 Once it is created, a notification is shown
-13. Creating a namespace will take some time, but we want to complete this step
+13. Creating a namespace will take some time, we have to check the completion this step
 14. So navigate back to the resource group (repeat step 1 and 2) and check the namespace creation in the resource group
-15. If the namespace becomes listed, select `TechDays42ns`.
+15. If the namespace has become listed, select it, eg. `IoTWorkshop-ns`.
 Otherwise, 'refresh' the list a few times

     ![alt tag](img/azure-portal-refresh.png)